What is CRM documentation and how can it benefit your business?

 How to create effective CRM documentation

-By regularly reviewing the documentation and being aware of recent or indeed upcoming updates to a CRM suite, a business can ensure its CRM-using employees are not suddenly surprised when a user interface undergoes a redesign, for example, or a suite of new capabilities are added into the system of choice.
+By regularly reviewing the documentation and being aware of recent or upcoming updates to a CRM suite, a business can ensure its employees are not surprised when a user interface undergoes a redesign, for example, or a suite of new capabilities are added into their system of choice.

-Keeping a digital copy of the documentation in a cloud-based service, is one way to ensure a business can widely distribute up-to-date CRM documentation in a few clicks of a mouse.
+Keeping a digital copy of the documentation in a cloud-based service is one way to ensure a business can widely distribute up-to-date CRM documentation.
 A cloud-based collaboration system could also allow other people in the business to add their thoughts to a document, helping ensure it serves as many people as need it across an organisation.

 Taking time out of a busy schedule to create an explanatory and guidelines document might seem like something IT workers might want to ignore.